 Gene therapy can be broadly broken down into two categories depending on whether the genetic modification takes place in vivo or ex vivo.
 This, along with the length of genetic material being introduced, the cell type being targeted, and whether the therapy’s efficacy requires integration of the genetic material into the patient’s genome, determines which vector is best suited.

-Viruses are a popular choice for gene delivery due to their target cell specificity, relatively high target cell infectivity, and low toxicity upon infection.
+Viruses are a popular choice for genetic material delivery due to their target cell specificity, relatively high target cell infectivity, and low toxicity upon infection.

 Viral Vs Non-Viral Approaches

-Viral vector delivery systems are the most popular technique currently used to deliver therapeutic material for gene therapy.
+Viral vector genetic material delivery systems are the most popular technique currently used to deliver therapeutic material for gene therapy.
 Nearly two thirds of clinical trials are conducted using a variety of viral vectors1.

 By nature, the life cycle of a virus includes the process of infecting a cell and introducing genetic material for replication.
 It is this behavior and characteristics of viruses that makes them the most effective in transporting genetic material for therapy.

-Several physical and chemical non-viral approches are being studied at present to identify their advantages of delivering larger genes and reducing concerns associated with biosafety.
-However, these non-viral vector approaches currently demonstrate results that are less efficient in delivering genetic material than viral approaches.
+Several physical and chemical non-viral approaches are being studied at present to identify their advantages of delivering larger genes and reducing concerns associated with biosafety.
+However, these non-viral vector approaches currently demonstrate results that are less efficient in genetic material delivery than viral approaches.
 Non-viral vectors provide short term benefit compared to viral vector.